rust-lang/blog.rust-lang.org/content/launching-the-rust-foundation-maintainer-funds.md

 team_url = "https://www.rust-lang.org/governance/teams/leadership-council"
 +++

-> If you want to financially support the development of Rust, please consider [donating][rfmf-sponsors] to the Rust Foundation Maintainer Fund.
+> If you want to financially support the development of Rust, please consider [donating][rfmf-sponsors] to the Rust Foundation Maintainers Fund.

-A few months ago, the Rust Foundation announced the [Rust Foundation Maintainer Fund][rfmf-announcement] (RFMF).
+A few months ago, the Rust Foundation announced the [Rust Foundation Maintainers Fund][rfmf-announcement] (RFMF).
 Since then, the Rust Project has been closely cooperating with the Rust Foundation to determine how exactly this fund will be used to support Rust maintainers.
 This resulted in the acceptance of [RFC #3931][rfmf-rfc], which established the [Funding team][funding-team] and the [Maintainer in Residence][mir] program.

 The primary goal of the Funding team is to ensure that maintainers who work on Rust and its toolchain will be properly supported.
 We will talk to Rust Project members to figure out their funding situation, meet Rust team leads to learn about their maintenance needs, approach companies to find opportunities for them to invest into Rust by supporting Rust maintainers, coordinate various funding efforts and ensure that the beneficial effects of funded maintenance are visibly promoted, with the help of the [Content team][content-team].